cmanv/tkstatus/README.md

-# tkstatus
+# zstatus
-Status bar for minimalist X11 window managers written in tcl/tk and C.
+Status bar for X11 written in tcl/tk and C.

 ## Introduction
 This is a personal project specifically designed to run on my FreeBSD desktop with the zwm window manager.
 The main script uses tcl/tk 9.0.